-104. Rebecca is at a loss.
-A new tax law was recently passed, and she needs to get a better understanding of why the tax law was passed and the intent of the law from an official authority.
+The doctrine of stare decisis presents a special problem for the Tax Court because it appeals to understanding of why the tax law was passed and the intent of the law from an official authority.
 Describe what authorities may be especially helpful to Rebecca and why she can't find many authorities that discuss the new law.